Burgers. Bacon. Cheese fries. What do they have in common (besides being some people's idea of delicious)? They're all high in cholesterol.

-The liver produces about 1,000 milligrams of cholesterol a day, and you probably consume about 150 to 250 milligrams in the foods you eat.
+Besides the 1,000 milligrams of cholesterol that your liver produces each day, you probably consume about 150 to 250 milligrams in the foods you eat.

 Because cholesterol can't travel alone through the bloodstream, it has to combine with certain proteins.
 These proteins act like trucks, picking up the cholesterol and transporting it to different parts of the body.
 When this happens, the cholesterol and protein form a lipoprotein together.